Light Clients for Lazy Blockchains

-Some transactions can be applied on top of a particular state, but others may not, because they are \emph{invalid} with respect to the state (for example, they could be double spends).
-Because we are dealing with \emph{lazy} systems, these invalid transactions are still contained in the ledger, hence the ledger is called \emph{dirty}.
-We denote $\LOGdirty{r}{v}$ the dirty ledger in the view of a full node $v$ at time $r$.
-If safety is guaranteed, then we use $\ledgercup_r$ to denote the longest among all the dirty ledgers kept by honest parties at round $r$.
+Some transactions may not be applicable to a particular state, in which case they are said to be \emph{invalid} with respect to the state (\eg, double spends).
+As we are dealing with \emph{lazy} systems, invalid transactions may still be contained in the ledger, hence the ledger is called \emph{dirty}.
+We denote by $\LOGdirty{r}{v}$ the dirty ledger in the view of a full node $v$ at time $r$.
+If safety is guaranteed, then we use $\ledgercup_r$ to denote the longest among all the dirty ledgers kept by honest nodes at round $r$.
 Similarly, we use $\ledgercap_r$ to denote the shortest among them.
 We skip $r$ in this notation if it is clear from the context.
-By convention, if transaction $\tx$ cannot be applied to state $\st$ because $\tx$ is invalid with respect to $\st$, we let $\transition(\st, \tx) = \st$.
-Because the state can grow large, it is often useful to provide a succinct representation of state, which we call a \emph{state commitment} and denote by $\stc$.
-We assume that state commitments have constant size.
-We denote by $\left<\cdot\right>$ the commitment function that takes the state and produces the state commitment, \eg, the commitment of the state $\st$ is denoted as $\stc$.
+By convention, if a transaction $\tx$ cannot be applied to state $\st$, we let $\transition(\st, \tx) = \st$.
+Each state is committed to by a succinct representation called the \emph{state commitment} (\eg, a Merkle root) and denoted by $\stc$.
+State commitments have constant size.
+We denote by $\left<\cdot\right>$ the commitment function that takes a state and produces its commitment, \ie, $\stc$ is the commitment to the state $\st$.

-For example, in Ethereum, the state is the list of all account balances (among other data).
-The state is organized into a Merkle tree and its root is the state commitment.
-A value-transfer transaction $\tx$ modifies an \emph{element} of the state $\st$ at two positions: the balances of an \emph{outgoing} and the balances of an \emph{incoming} account.
-The new state $\st'$ is determined as $\st' = \delta(\st, \tx)$.
-The transaction is deemed invalid if the outgoing account has insufficient balance.
-In that case, applying the transaction leaves the balances unchanged.